chesterchou1/hugo-portfolio/content/project/costco/index.md

 slides: ""
 ---

+{{< callout >}}
+This article aims to dive into the successful business model of Costco Wholesale Corporation, drawing some personal insights or business logic from the case study of Costco Companies, Inc., to see why and how it works, and what makes it keep working.
+{{< /callout >}}

 ### **Introduction**

-This article aims to dive into the successful business model of Costco Wholesale Corporation, drawing some personal insights or business logic from the case study of Costco Companies, Inc. [^1], to see why and how it works, and what makes it keep working.

 Whether in physical brick-and-mortar retail or online e-commerce, both serve as different manifestations of the distribution industry, ultimately acting as intermediaries to efficiently match supply and demand.
 From this point, Costco is a platform business for me, only in the form of early retail channel.
-So the Costco case holds valuable benckmarks for the retail industry's business models.
+So the Costco case holds valuable benchmarks for the retail industry's business models.

-While studying the Costco Companies, Inc. case, I was particularly intrigued by the source of its competitive advantage.
+While studying the Costco Companies, Inc. case[^1], I was particularly intrigued by the source of its competitive advantage.
 Based on my knowledge of management studies, maintaining a competitive advantage typically stems from either product or service innovation or through the specialized allocation of marketing assets.

 However, before establishing its own sales capabilities to drive private label brands, Costco initially sold mostly non-owned products and did not offer any groundbreaking services or establish a seemingly unreplicable model for newcomers.
 Costco's operating costs, compared to its competitors, were notably lower, and their marketing tactics appeared "ordinary."
 This raises the question of how Costco generates profits and achieves such a significant scale.